 This was the best roller coaster I’ve ever been in my life.
 There were amazing ups and scary downs, but in the end, my husband and I met the greatest love of our lives.

-In my first pregnancy, a friend of mine came to me and made me watch this documentary called “The Business Of Being Born”, which is about childbirth and it shows the benefits of having a complete natural labor.
-After watching it, my husband and I were completely sure we wanted it to be natural.
-We’re nothing close to be “natural parents”, but in this subject we agreed it would be the best for me and our baby.
+In my first pregnancy, a friend of mine came to me and made me watch this documentary called “The Business Of Being Born”, which is about childbirth and it shows the benefits of having a completely natural labor.
+After watching it, my husband and I were quite convinced we wanted it to be 100% natural.
+We’re nothing close to being “natural parents”, but on this subject, we agreed it would be the best for me and our baby.

 I’m writing this with no means to judge anybody or to point towards natural labor as being the right way of delivering a baby.
 I think there is no right way and that every woman is free and has the power to chose the experience she wants to have (of course sometimes things are just out of our control.
 We never know what’s coming.
 You’ll see what I mean).

 So, having made that decision, we looked for the Bradley Method Of Childbirth (here’s some info if you’d like to read about it), which is a husband-coached kind of labor.
 Meaning, he participates in the entire thing in an active way.
 We both thought this was really awesome!

 Preparing for labor

 We started taking our lessons when I was about 15 weeks pregnant and if I’m not mistaken, they went on for 12 weeks.
 We’d meet in our instructor’s house, out in the country.
 It was my husband and I and another couple.
 Oh… and our instructor’s beautiful kids!
 They’d walk around the house and even help with some of the stuff she was teaching us.

 It was my first pregnancy so I did everything I thought was right.
 I had a pretty healthy diet and did most of the exercises we learned from our Bradley coach.
 We did everything that we could to prepare for the big day!

 An unexpected turn of events